 We will present you here different hacks, techniques, tips or whatever you want to call them for booking a hostel like a pro.
 Some of these recommendations might be very basic, whereas others require more work and are very specific.

 We even included the different best hostel booking sites and hostel finder.
-And we follow the question: Is there a cheapest site to book hostels?
+And we follow the question: Is there a such thing as a “cheapest site” to book hostels?

 This article is part of the ultimate guide to hostels.

-We at Hostelgeeks do not offer any booking service.
+At Hostelgeeks we do not offer any booking service.
 We are only your shortcut to the most amazing Hostels in the world: the 5 Star Hostels.